awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 CloudWatch Logs allows you to monitor and receive alerts for specific events captured by CloudTrail\.
 The events sent to CloudWatch Logs are those configured to be logged by your trail, so make sure you have configured your trail or trails to log the event types \(management events and/or data events\) that you are interested in monitoring\.

-For example, you can monitor key security and network\-related management events, such as [failed AWS console sign\-in events](cloudwatch-alarms-for-cloudtrail.md#cloudwatch-alarms-for-cloudtrail-signin)and [changes to Amazon EC2 instances](cloudwatch-alarms-for-cloudtrail.md#cloudwatch-alarms-for-cloudtrail-ec2-instance-changes) such as launching, deleting, and rebooting instances\.
+For example, you can monitor key security and network\-related management events, such as [failed AWS console sign\-in events](cloudwatch-alarms-for-cloudtrail.md#cloudwatch-alarms-for-cloudtrail-signin)\.

 The following are some steps you can take:
 + Review example [CloudWatch Logs integrations for CloudTrail](cloudwatch-alarms-for-cloudtrail.md)\.